Top 3 Recycling Myths and Better Options For Your Waste

 Myth #1: It’s Easy to Recycle

-So, the 3 or 4 Rs sounds easy, right?
-No, it’s confusing as fuck.
+So, the 3 or 4 Rs sound easy, right?
+No, it’s confusing as heck.

 Recycling experts ask people to do a “little bit of homework”.
 With each person producing 5 pounds of trash each day or 1,825 pounds a year, most people don’t have time to keep up with the rules.